The Gundestrup Cauldron: Largest and Most Exquisite Iron Age Silver Work in Europe

 - Ancient Irish Musical History Found in Modern India

 There are also other questions regarding the Gundestrup Cauldron that have yet been answered.
-For example, it is still unknown as to how the vessel found its way to Denmark.
-Some, for instance, have suggested that the cauldron was a gift to a chief, others as a trade object, and still others as war booty.
+For example, it is still unknown how the vessel found its way to Denmark.
+Some, for instance, have suggested that the cauldron was a gift to a chief, others say it was a trade object, and still others claim it was war booty.

 By Wu Mingren

 Gayford, M., 2015.
 The British Museum's Celtic masterpieces aren't Celtic - but they are fabulous.
 [Online]